cedricvicera/cedricvicera.github.io/_posts/2020-05-26-globalization-prophecy-history.md

 "We might summarize the content of the universal homogenous state as liberal democracy in the political sphere combined with easy access to VCRs and stereos in the economic."
 (Fukuyama, 1989).

 ### A Prophecy of Success Towards a History of Failure
 Kishore Mahbubani's *Has the West Lost It?* reminds us that "The End of History?" is actually a return to History.
+For Mahbubani, Fukuyama is responsible for putting the West to sleep as the rest of the world (especially China and India) woke up.

 ### References